Become a Teaming for Transition Scholar — Apply Now

 Those interested must be admitted to the University of Arkansas Graduate School for their desired master's program.
 Additionally, prospective scholars must complete an online application, complete an online interview and be selected by the Teaming for Transition faculty.
 Applications can be completed simultaneously for the Graduate School for the relevant master's degree and the Graduate Certificate in Special Education Transition Services (SPTS).

 Scholars receiving funding will complete a Pre-Service Obligation agreeing to maintain full-time employment employment after completion of the program, for a period of four years, providing special education or related services to students served under the Individuals with Disabilities Education Act.
 Failure to fulfill this obligation will result in the requirement to repay funding to the U.S. Department of Education.

 To apply for the Teaming for Transition funding, please complete the online application.
-Note the deadline for the cohort beginning Summer 2022 is Monday, Jan.
-31, 2022.
+Note the deadline for the cohort beginning summer 2024 is Wednesday, Jan.
+31, 2024.

 Prospective students will be contacted to schedule an online interview with a faculty member from the program.
-Selected applicants, who have not yet applied to the Graduate School, will be required to apply and be accepted.
-See Special Education, Social Work or Vocational Rehabilitation for information on their graduate program requirements.
+Selected applicants who have not yet applied to the Graduate School will be required to apply and be accepted.
+See Special Education, Social Work or Counseling for information on their graduate program requirements.